bitquest/bitquest/README.md

 $ java -jar spigot-1.8.8-R0.1-SNAPSHOT.jar
 ```
 #### OSX and Ubuntu
-If is the first time this will generate a bunch of files and directories.
+The first time it runs it will generate a bunch of files and directories.
 - Open ```spigot/eula.txt``` and change
 ```sh
 eula=false